 In their presence, pour the urine into two separate bottles ( A or primary and B or split), seal them with tamper-evident tape, and then ask you to sign the seals after they have been placed on the bottles.

-Complete necessary documentation on the lCCF to demonstrate the chain of custody (i.e. handling) of the specimen.
+Complete necessary documentation on the CCF to demonstrate the chain of custody (i.e. handling) of the specimen.

 Package and ship both sealed bottles and completed CCF to CAA certified testing laboratory as quickly as possible.

-If you are unable to provide 45 ml of urine on the first attempt, the time will be noted, and you will be:
+If the person is unable to provide 45 ml of urine on the first attempt, the time will be noted, and they will be:

 Required to remain in the testing area under the supervision of the collection site personnel, their supervisor, or a representative from your company.